Set-Valued Control Functions

 As a preparation for the identification analysis, we formulate the model prediction.
 We show that our limited knowledge of the unobserved control variable $V$ can be formalized as an \emph{incomplete model}.

 Throughout, $V:\Omega\to\mathcal V$ is a random element taking values in a Polish space $\cV$.
 First, we assume that $V$ and observable covariates $X$ form control variables. \begin{assumption} $U|D,X,V\sim U|X,V$. \end{assumption} By Assumption \ref{as:cf_dist}, the treatment decision is independent of $U$ once we condition on $(X,V)$.
-Next, we introduce \emph{random closed sets} and their \emph{measurable selections}, which are commonly used in the partial identification literature \citep[see][]{Molchanov:2018ui}. \begin{definition}[Random Closed Set] A map $\eX$ from a probability space $(\Omega,\mathfrak F,P)$ to the family $\mathcal F(\mathbb T)$ of closed subsets of a Polish space $\mathbb T$ is called a \emph{random closed set} if
+Next, we introduce \emph{random closed sets} and their \emph{measurable selections} \citep[see][]{Molchanov:2018ui}.